MIGRATION IS NOT AN OFFENCE, SOLIDARITY IS NOT A CRIME!

 Clearly, people who struggle to get what they are entitled to, finding the strength to never give up notwithstanding the exploitation, the violence and the isolation they face, are threatening.
 As are those who support and stand in solidarity with these struggles, because they understand that these struggles are theirs as well, the same struggles over work and housing that are fought elsewhere.
 But even more, what is feared is the dialogue between Italians and immigrants.
 For years, the latter have been described as The Problem, bearers of criminality and thieves of houses and jobs (and often also of women, depicted as a commodity privately owned by this or that person or group).
 All the while, the real problems are constantly exacerbating, as we must endure one of the most precarious labour markets in Europe, a school and university system left with no funding, and some areas of the country abandoned to a complete absence of services.

+The problems that were forcefully placed at the centre of the debate on the 6th of December, as well as the demands that were formulated, have never been so relevant.
+The struggle of that day is continuing, and solidarity becomes more urgent every day.
 We must organise and support each other.
 Solidarity comes in many forms.
 The struggles in the ghettoes of Calabria, Puglia, and other regions are not slowing down, and the people animating these struggles continue to meet, to discuss and to organise themselves.
 The solidarity fund “Cassa di Solidarietà – La Lima” supports (and not merely financially) those and other struggles, as well as other people hit by repression because of their life at the margins.
 Moreover, since we are now forced to face massive legal expenses, you can support us by directly sending a contribution through the donate (“DONAZIONE”) button on our website campagneinlotta.org.